-Best Ways to Achieve Life Balance and Flourish
+Best Ways to Find the Right Life Balance to Flourish

 Developing Life Balance

 Your life balance shifts at different seasons of your life, and it is really not possible to strike a perfect balance in your life.
 However, you can make the necessary adjustments if you find that your life is not reflecting your priorities and values.

 Smart Recovery suggests several factors you need to honestly consider to move into a more balanced lifestyle.
 These involve:

 - honestly evaluating whether or not you are living a balanced life;

 - deciding whether your life is reflecting your true values and priorities;

 - identifying the number of activities you are involved in;